Heart Attacks Explained: Common and Less-Known Causes You Should Understand

 The Metabolic Reset is a clinically designed, time-limited intervention aimed at reversing the biological causes of weight gain, glucose problems, and high blood pressure.
 By reshaping body composition and restoring metabolic balance, we are not just treating symptoms — we are tackling the root cause.

-In many cases, yes — that is the goal.
+In many cases, yes — that is the intended goal.

-…then you may be able to taper off GLP-1 mimetics without rebound weight gain or worsening metabolic markers.
-This is always done under medical guidance.
+…then it may be appropriate to gradually taper off GLP-1 mimetics with minimal rebound weight gain or deterioration in metabolic markers.
+Any dose reduction or discontinuation is undertaken under medical supervision, with a personalised plan agreed at the end of the programme.

 Every week I meet patients who feel stuck — in a cycle of weight gain, fatigue, medication, and worsening blood pressure or blood sugar.
 But your body is capable of change.
 With the right tools, knowledge, and support, you can rebuild a healthier metabolism.